Select Page

 If it’s Wednesday, do you know you’re having pizza for dinner?

-Do you walk down the back hallway so you can avoid walking by your boss’s office?
+Do you always use the back hallway so you can avoid walking by your boss’s office?

 We’re creatures of habit so we like our routines.
-They’re comfy, familiar, make us feel safe.
+They’re comfy, familiar, and make us feel safe.

-Yet that cozy safety can become confining—with or without us being aware that we’ve created boundaries we rarely step across.
+Yet that cozy feeling of safety can become confining—and keep us from being aware that we’ve created boundaries we rarely step across.

 If we’re to fulfill our potential, we’ve got to push ourselves beyond the borders of our comfort zone.
 Tim Butler, director of Career Development at Harvard Business School and author of Getting Unstuck: How Dead Ends Become New Paths, says, “Failure to get unstuck can put careers, personal life goals, and the healthy functioning of work teams or organizations at risk.”